 In October 1957 Roy Williams was inducted as the first Minister of the church and plans were se

 Over 60 years since its foundation, DCBC continues to serve the local community in Gilesgate and Durham City.
-From our weekly children’s activities to our one-off family events – such as the Comic Relief Ceilidh and the Bake Off – we provide opportunities for fellowship and growth in faith.
-The most exciting recent development is the start of Café Church services on the first Sunday each month, which provide a more information opportunity for the community to worship together.
+From our weekly children’s activities to our one-off family events – such as the Comic Relief Ceilidh, Bake Off, and Body Shop night – we provide opportunities for fellowship and growth in faith.
+The most exciting recent development is the start of Café Church services on the first Sunday each month, which provide a more information opportunity for the community to worship together in an informal and friendly setting.
+These services are for all ages.

 1951-1953 Professor Joseph Skemp (Presiding Elder)